- Go on wildlife-spotting safaris in the Maasai Mara National Reserve

 Day 8: Maji Moto Maasai Cultural Camp

-After breakfast, drive approximately 3.5 hours to Maji Moto Maasai Cultural Camp.
+Today you'll drive approximately 3.5 hours to Maji Moto Maasai Cultural Camp.
 This is not a commercial “staged” camp experience, but rather an authentic Maasai community, where real people are still living the Maasai traditions.